mschray/LogAnaltyicsOutputBind/readme.md

 # Azure Long Analytics output binding sample

 This sample is a Azure Functions binding extension that allows you to write a Azure Log Anayltics message by just adding an output binding.
+What is Azure Log Anayltics?
+[Centralize log data from multiple systems in a single data store.](https://azure.microsoft.com/en-us/services/log-analytics/).

 ## Using the binding

 To use this binding you'll need a to add three settings to your local.settings.json with with the keys:

-OPERATIONS_MANAGEMENT_WORKSPACE
+OperationsManagementWorkspace
-OPERATIONS_MANAGEMENT_KEY
+OperationsManagementKey
 LOG_ANALYTICS_APPNAME

 ## Where do I get the values for this setttings?